cpkoywk/IST664_Natural_Language_Processing/README.md

 # IST664_Natural_Language_Processing_Fall_2017
 taught by Prof. Nancy McCracken

+The topics of the course will cover the techniques of NLP in the levels of linguistic analysis, going through tokenization, word-level semantics, Part-Of-Speech tagging, syntax, semantics and on up to the discourse level.
+It will also focus on the use of the NLP techniques in applications.
+These will include Information Retrieval, Question Answering, Sentiment Analysis, Summarization and Dialogue Systems.

+The main tools used in this course are Python 3 with the NLTK package.

 Here are some highlights of the work I've done for the course

 ## Homework 2: Spamlord (Regular expressions)